GeoscienceAustralia/dea-notebooks/geomedian/README.md

 Note, the `config.yaml` has been optimised for Gadi, particularly in terms of the compute chunk size.
 The `job.pbs` has then similarly been optimised (to better maximise the number of parallel concurrent tiles done on a single node, without exceeding the available memory).
 If changing the statistic, it might be a good idea to run one tile (from an *inland* location with high observation frequency) on Gadi interactive worker node, to re-ascertain the memory usage (per tile), and adjust the level of parallelism accordingly.

+If too many jobs run in parallel then compute efficiency is likely to suffer due to limited shared-filesystem bandwidth.

 ## Step 1: check it is working